 Both sport an Nvidia RTX 3060 GPU, a surprisingly slim chassis, and a half refresh rate.
 The Zephyrus G14 outperforms the Triton 300 SE in some games thanks to its more aggressive cooling.
 However, that also turns out to be a strength of the Triton 300 SE, which stays cooler and quieter during operation.
 That includes both while gaming and during work.

 It’s a tough choice between the two, but if you’ll be using your gaming laptop for work just as much as gaming, the Predator Triton 300 SE ekes out a win over the Zephyrus G14.
+If you like this design but want something a bit larger and more powerful, the newly announced 16-inch Predator Triton 500 SE might be a better option.

 Read our in-depth Acer Predator Triton 300 SE review